 If you feel that the belly of the cat is bulging from neck to tail, the cat might be pregnant.

 On the other hand, if the cat is getting fat from all around her body, even from her legs, then there is the possibility that it is becoming an overweight cat.
 Lack of exercise routine also makes a cat plumpy.

 A fair and nutritious meal helps a lot.
 Give an average amount of calories to the cat to consume.
-It will keep it healthier and strong.
-Another essential factor is a regular examination of health like blood tests, MRI, CT scan, and anti-disease vaccination.
-These vaccinations bypass the disease and save the pet from turning in an overweight cat.
+It will keep it healthier and stronger.